okfn/okfn.github.com/blog/_posts/2018-02-16-datapackages-in-go.md

 In the example above, all rows in the table are loaded into memory.
 Then every row is parsed into an `element` object and appended to the slice.
 The `resource.Cast` call returns an error if the whole table cannot be successfully parsed.

-If you don't want to load all data in memory at once, you can lazily access each row using the [Resource.Iter](https://godoc.org/github.com/frictionlessdata/datapackage-go/datapackage#Resource.Iter) and use the [Schema.CastRow](https://godoc.org/github.com/frictionlessdata/tableschema-go/schema#Schema.CastRow) to cast each row into an `element` object.
+If you don't want to load all data in memory at once, you can lazily access each row using [Resource.Iter](https://godoc.org/github.com/frictionlessdata/datapackage-go/datapackage#Resource.Iter) and use [Schema.CastRow](https://godoc.org/github.com/frictionlessdata/tableschema-go/schema#Schema.CastRow) to cast each row into an `element` object.
 That would change our main function to:

 {% highlight go %}
 func main() {